More Related Guides

 University Libraries sponsors several different workshops throughout the year.
 Some of them take place in Jerome Library and some of them take place in the Center for Teaching and Learning.

-Online resources offer a variety of ways to export or save citations and articles so you can easily return to them on-screen instead of printing them.
-This guide explains these options and demonstrates how they work in several different library databases.
+Learn about printing and scanning at Jerome Library.
+This guide also explains how to export or save citations and articles so you can easily return to them on-screen instead of printing them.

 A guide to the electronic books collections available through the BGSU Libraries.